The Atlanta Hawks have won the first NBA Abu Dhabi Games, defeating the Milwaukee Bucks, 123-113, at Etihad Arena on Thursday.

-The third quarter began in similar fashion with the Hawks continuing to pile up points, stretching their lead to 14 points at one point, and gradually take control of the game leading 101-94 at the end of the third quarter.
+The third quarter began inwith the Hawks going on a run, stretching their lead to 14 points at one point, and gradually taking control of the game leading 101-94 heading into the fourth quarter.

-Not to be outdone, though, the Bucks battled back to narrow the gap to three points before the Hawks regained control at 111-102 and forcing their opponents into a timeout.
+Not to be outdone, though, the Bucks battled back to narrow the gap to three points before the Hawks regained control at 111-102 and forced their opponents into a timeout.

-The Hawks, however, maintained their strong game in the remaining period to finish deserving winners.
+Atlanta, however, maintained their strong game in the last quarter to win the game.